 from redis.sentinel import Sentinel # with IP based connections, a list of known node IP addresses is constructed # to allow connection even if any one of the nodes in the list is unavailable. sentinel_list = [ (10.0.0.44', 8001), ('10.0.0.45', 8001), ('10.0.0.45', 8001) ] # change this to the db name you want to connect db_name = 'db1' sentinel = Sentinel(sentinel_list, socket_timeout=0.1) r = sentinel.master_for(db_name, socket_timeout=0.1) # set key "foo" to value "bar" print r.set('foo', 'bar') # set value for key "foo" print r.get('foo')

-In the URL based connection method, you do need to provide the endpoint and the port number remember the port number for the database you like to connect to.
+In the URL-based connection method, you need to specify the endpoint and the port number for your database.

 import redis # the URL provided to redis.
 Redis method comes from the database configuration # property called "Endpoint".
 The endpoint URL generated by the database is a # combination of the cluster name (FQDN) and database port number. r = redis.Redis( host='redis-19836.c9.us-east-1-2.ec2.cloud.redislabs.com', port=19836) # set key "foo" to value “bar” print(r.set('foo', 'bar')) # set value for key "foo" print(r.get('foo'))